jenslaufer/Lagrange/_posts/2018-06-04-mongodb-aggregation-pipeline-vs-R-dplyr.md

 tags: R, dplyr, MongoDB, data analysis
 ---

 Sometimes aggregated variables need to be created on a data set.
-Let's assume we use [R](https://www.r-project.org/) for the data analysis and the data is persisted in a [MongoDB](https://mongodb.org):
+Let's assume we use [R](https://www.r-project.org/) for the data analysis and the data is persisted in a [MongoDB](https://mongodb.org): ~~bla~~

 There are  powerful options to do the processing you want: